 The Insight – Executive Leadership for Women in Water Program is part of the commitment in Water for Victoria to focus on gender equity and to develop programs in support of women wanting to lead at the highest level.
 Gender balance in the sector will enrich discussions and see diverse perspectives result in better decision making and good legacy outcomes.

 Insight is a bespoke highly personalised program focused on insightful self-development and learning from others.
 It aims to bring together an intellectually rich group of women ready to take the next step into senior leadership roles and create a collaborative and supportive peer network.
 Applications are now closed.
-A second program is planned for 2021.

 The water sector has partnered with Dattner Group to deliver a multi-faceted, experiential program that recognises how women approach leadership.